 Dr. Gerald S. Phipps is an orthodontist practicing in Spokane.

-After serving on the Washington Dental Service Foundation since 2004, Dr. Phipps was elected to the Delta Dental Board of Directors in 2010 and is currently vice chair.
-In addition to his responsibility as an ex-officio member of various committees, he serves on the governance and nominating committee and the member advisory panel.
+After serving on the Washington Dental Service Foundation since 2004, Dr. Phipps was elected to the Delta Dental Board of Directors in 2010 and is currently chair.
+In addition to his responsibility as an ex-officio member of various committees, he serves on the governance and nominating committee and the investment and audit committee.
 Dr. Phipps has also served in a number of roles in professional associations, including the Washington State Dental Association where he served on the board of directors and as editor.
 He served as president of the Spokane District Dental Society in 1998 to 1999.

 Dr. Phipps graduated from the Washington University School of Dentistry, St. Louis, Missouri in 1978 with a DMD degree.
 In 1978-85, he served as dental officer in the United States Public Health Service completing a general practice residency at Gallup Indian Medical Center in 1984.
 Dr. Phipps completed an orthodontic residency at Washington University in 1987 where he received his M.S. in orthodontics.